0x90sh/kekpath/README.md

 ## Features

-- **Recursive Web Scanning**: Crawl websites recursively to capture and analyze all available links, resources, and endpoints.
+- **Recursive Web Scanning**: Crawl websites recursively blazingly fast to capture and analyze all available links, resources, and endpoints.
-- **Customizable Threading**: Adjust the number of concurrent threads (1-5) to optimize scanning speed.
+- **Customizable Threading**: Adjust the number of concurrent threads (1-200) to optimize scanning speed.
 - **Rate Limiting**: Control the number of requests per second to avoid triggering anti-scraping mechanisms or overwhelming the target server.
 - **User-Agent Randomization**: Randomize User-Agent strings to simulate requests from different browsers, enhancing stealth during scans.
 - **Request Timeout Control**: Set custom timeout values to ensure smooth and responsive scanning.